garagorry/cldr/cdppc/cldr_on_cloud/aws/prereqs/get_policies/README.md

 ### Basic Usage

-Download policies for a role to a temporary directory:
+Download policies and trust relationships for a role to a temporary directory:

 ```bash
 python aws_get_xa_attached_policies.py --role-name my-iam-role